SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 This mechanism is used through the web client application to validate every control that requires validation.

-The really cool thing about this is that we can use this same means to validate fields that interest us, and interact with the user if something isn't quite right.
+The really cool thing about this is that we can use this same means to validate fields that interest us and interact with the user if something isn't quite right.

 So how do we take advantage of this for our own benefit towards complex rule-based validation?
 We simply create a generic control for accepting a datasource, and creating a validator that will be responsible for validating the datasource of that control.